BaluGovind/Gans-Pipeline-Automation/README.md

 With that in mind my duties were to gather demographic data of the major airline hubs, analyse the weather forecast, collect flight details and make a database.
 Then this database would be exported to AWS RDS instance and with the help of Lambda Functions, queries can be modelled and automated.

 The findings and essence of this project is distilled into a report in pdf format which could be found in this repository.
+Along with report, the jupiter notebook with the python codes are also included.